Second-Chance Drawings: The Hidden Opportunity in Losing Tickets

 Entry Management Errors

-- Duplicate Submissions: Entering the same ticket multiple times (usually prohibited)
+- • Duplicate Submissions: Entering same ticket multiple times

 Strategic Oversights

-- Single Program Focus: Limiting entries to one type of promotion
+- • Single Program Focus: Limiting to one promotion type

-- Prize Value Misunderstanding: Focusing only on cash prizes while ignoring valuable alternatives
+- • Prize Value Misunderstanding: Ignoring valuable alternatives

-- Odds Miscalculation: Not researching actual entry volumes and competition levels
+- • Odds Miscalculation: Not researching competition levels

 Second-chance programs operate within specific legal frameworks that players should understand.